novia713/setara/README.md

 ```
 ## Explanation
 This simply uses `chr()` and `ord()` to convert letters to numbers, using a Pokemon name as seed for displacement.

 I would use this *only* for standard and common ascii letters.

+## Examples
+For example, "Hallo" string using "Bulbasaur" as Pokemon seed reads as `73 98 109 109 112`

+"Hallo" string using "Mew" as Pokemon seed reads as `223 248 259 259 262`

+This way you can't read the string on simple viw.
+That's it!